A Little Calmer Asks....Why can't I switch off?

 In this digital age, where we never switch off our phones, have access to 24 hour TV shows, can stream what we want when we want, are always available to people via text, WhatsApp, social media, phone call and are bombarded with adverts, news and updates throughout the day, is it any wonder we can’t switch off?

-Reiki came into my life only 8 years ago, but it was a game changer for me and, as someone who has a strong sense of the energy of all things in life, it was a natural fit and something people had often mentioned when I had originally trained in massage.
 These two therapies now give me the perfect opportunity to provide deep relaxation.
-Many clients tell me they leave feeling calmer, more relaxed and better able to cope with everyday stress.
+Often clients tell me they leave feeling calmer, more relaxed and better able to cope with everyday stress.
 What a wonderful thing it is to be able to share this with people, I feel lucky every time I watch a client float out of my studio door.
-Some clients tell me the biggest surprise isn't that they fall asleep during a treatment.
-It's that, for the first time in weeks, they realise they weren't thinking about their to-do list.
+Some clients tell me the biggest surprise isn't that they fall asleep during a treatment, it's that, for the first time in weeks, they realise they weren't thinking about their to-do list.

 This Week's A Little Calmer Moment